DmitriBogdanov/mathematica-optimization-methods/README.md

 * Requires Hessian to be present and computable
 * Newton's method can minimize any polynomial of Nth order in N-1 steps

 Minimization of a 2-argument function from a given initial point.
-Rosenbrock function is used for testing, minization process can be dynamically tracked.
+Rosenbrock function is used for testing, minimization process can be dynamically tracked.
 Following example showcases modified Newton's method with step reduction.

 <img src="images/package4_functionPlot.png" width=40% height=40%>